pangolindex/components/monorepo/packages/tsconfig/README.md

 # Tsconfig
-Helper package to build the anothers packages
+Helper package to build the anothers packages.